Nightmares vs. Night Terrors: What’s the Difference & What to Do?

 • Seeking comfort and reassurance

-A common example is a toddler waking around 5–6 a.m., crying about a scary monster or upsetting dream and clearly remembering what happened.
+A common example is a toddler waking around 5–6 a.m., crying about a scary monster or upsetting dream, and clearly remembering what happened.

-Why they happen:
+Why nightmares happen:

 Nightmares often occur because a child’s brain is actively sorting through experiences, emotions, and new information.
 They can also show up more frequently when a child is overtired.